 At some point during your stay, you should have dinner at a real tacqueria.
 Our favorite is Los Sera’s located on Ave.
 Pedro Joaquín Coldwell (aka Ave.
 30).
 It is one of those holes in the wall places with inexpensive prices and good food that people who don’t venture far off of the oceanfront don’t think exists in Cozumel.
-The Tacos al Pastor con piña (grilled marinated pork with a slice of pineapple) at about 60 cents each and frijoles charos (bean soup) are both excellent.
+The Tacos al Pastor con piña (grilled marinated pork with a slice of pineapple) at about 75 cents each and frijoles charos (bean soup) are both excellent.
 Other items we’ve tried and liked were the chuleta con queso taco (grilled pork chop with cheese), queso dia and the al pastor torta (grilled marinated pork sandwich.)
 We’ve never ordered a pizza at Serra’s but we’ve noticed they do a big business on those as well and they sure look good.
-If you visit Sera’s be sure to take advantage of the patio seating, which makes for a much cooler dining experience away from the open cooking fires.
+If you visit Sera’s be sure to take advantage of the patio seating, which makes for a much cooler dining experience away from the oven.
 Four to six tacos and bottle of jamaica make a good meal for about $5.
 Like most tacquerias, this place opens after dark and will usually be hopping late into the night.
 While they do not serve beer, you can bring your own if you want.

 Another good choice for tacos is Taco Pique located across the street from the San Francisco Asis supermarket just north of the corner of Ave.
 Pedro Joaquín Coldwell (aka Ave.
 30) & Benito Juaréz.
 Pique has an extensive menu with lots of dishes other than tacos and a wide assortment of beverages including jamaica, horchata, fruited aquas, soft drinks and beer.
 There is a nice sized garden area in the back where you can dine.